dmcarth/Cue/Docs/Rendering.md

 `Renderer` provides two methods for initiating a render: `render(in:)` for rendering a complete document and `render(range:,in:)` for a partial render.
 Because `Renderer` supports iterative rendering, it is *essential* that your context type encapsulate *all* necessary statefulness.

 The number of required methods is less than in `MarkupRender`, placing more responsibility on the renderer to handle layout and drawing.
-That includes calling `renderInlines(_:in:)`.
+That includes calling `renderInlines(_:in:)` and determining whether a line of description is empty or not.

+By convention, Cue ignores all whitespace.
+However, in order to facilitate syntax highlighting Cue still keeps empty description nodes in its tree.
+To check if a `Description` node is empty, and therefore if it needs to be rendered, check if `node.isEmpty` returns true.

 Like `MarkupRenderer`, `Renderer` comes with a method for obtaining unmarked text from a given node for rendering: `stringFromNode(_:)`.
+Unlike `MarkupRenderer`, this method doesn't do any sanitizing.

+For a full list of required methods, see Renderer.swift.